jnweiger/SerServo/README.md

- SerServo
+# SerServo
 A serial line text protocol for a servo, using an arduino nano

 This is used to drive the pointer on a 20cm diameter prehistoric ampere-meter.
-It also features a ws2812 led-strip - also controlled trhough the serial protocol, and some 3d printed parts to implement this particular usecase of SerServo
+It also features a ws2812 led-strip (also controlled through the serial protocol), and some 3d printed parts to implement this particular usecase of SerServo.
+Yes, the ampere-meter is now remote controlled ( - aka it is a fake).

 ## Wiring